 We're Sway.ly, and this is our privacy guide designed for teens.
 This guide explains what information we collect when you use our Sway.ly app or website (https://www.sway.ly/), why we need this information, and how we keep it safe.
+If you're a teen, we've made everything as simple as possible so you can understand how we protect your privacy.

 We collect your personal information so we can…

-We use your info because it helps us keep our promises to you and your family, give you the best Sway.ly experience, make our app and site work properly, improve what we offer, stay in touch with you when needed and follow the law.
-Grown-ups call this our “lawful basis”—that just means we have a good reason and permission to use your info.
+We use your information because it helps us run Sway.ly the right way, keep our promises to you and your family, and follow the law.
+Grown-ups call this our "lawful basis"-that just means we have a good reason and permission to use your information.

 As a young person, you have important rights when it comes to your personal data: